Me? Judgmental?

 us/them

-The following poem is a beautiful reminder of just how quickly the mind jumps to conclusions and how humbling it can be to see clearly, even a moment too late.
+The following poem is a touching reminder of just how quickly the mind jumps to conclusions and how humbling it can be to see clearly, even a moment too late.

 The Cookie Thief